 As you consider which state to form an LLC, you should consider possible legal issues.
 If you are doing business in your state and have formed your business there, it is the only place you can be sued.
 If you form an LLC in another state you can be sued in both the state where you do business and the other state.
 It is nice to know that you won’t have to defend a lawsuit in another state.
 You will be sued where you do business.
 It is much less expensive to handle legal challenges where you live.

-From an LLC – Single Member vs. Multi-Member LLC
+Single Member vs. Multi-Member LLC

 For more information on forming an LLC and learning about the operational differences in Single Member vs. Multi-Member managed businesses, click HERE.